Liability and provisions for packaging

 What is the legal opinion on liability for packaging about?

-The legal opinion, which the bbs prepared on the basis of an expert opinion, emphasises above all the considerable legal uncertainties in the PPWR because key terms such as the "producer" or "manufacturer" of packaging are not clearly defined.
-This can lead to companies that merely use or combine packaging but do not manufacture it themselves being unintentionally classified as producers/manufacturers, resulting in liability and obligation risks.
+The legal opinion, which the bbs prepared on the basis of an expert opinion, emphasises above all the considerable legal uncertainties in the PPWR because key terms such as "producer" or "manufacturer" of packaging are not clearly defined.
+This can lead to companies being unintentionally classified as producers or manufacturers, exposing them to liability and compliance risks, even when they merely use or combine packaging, rather than manufacturing it themselves.

 Overall, bbs warns that without rapid clarification from the European Commission, considerable uncertainties remain, which companies should now actively address in order to avoid liability consequences and market disruptions.

-What does this mean in concrete terms for sellers and producers?
+What does this explicitly mean for sellers and producers?

 What should distributors of packaging do now?